 The owner must take the following steps to add a user to Search Console:

 - Go to Settings, click Users and permissions.

-- Select Add user, enter the email of the user and choose the type of permission.
+- Select Add user, enter the user’s email and choose the permission type.

 - Choose property.